-5. When all else fails, and you have been suffering from insomnia for longer than one month, go see a doctor and consider taking a sleeping pill.
+5. When all else fails, and you have been suffering from insomnia for longer than one month, go see a therapist who specializes in CBT-Insomnia.
 Not getting consistent sleep is a serious problem and can increase the likelihood of recurrent depression, anxiety, car accidents, manic episodes, and a host of other problems.
-I certainly won’t judge you as I know from personal experience how bad it feels to get poor sleep.
-There is no shame for taking good care of yourself and if someone is doing that, then consider taking a break from the friendship or critical voice that’s beating you down.
+There is no shame for taking good care of yourself especially with an evidenced-based practice like CBT-I. Visit Ellen Friedman’s website for information on CBT-Insomnia for Texas residents: https://texascbti.com.

 So how do you deal with insomnia?